ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ## Behavior

+The `amp-date-picker` provides two modes to render the date picker:

-An `amp-date-picker` with the `mode="static"` attribute renders a static calendar view.
+* `mode="static"`: renders a static calendar view.
-With `mode="overlay"` the date picker is only shown when the user interacts with its input elements.
+* `mode="overlay"`: shows only when the user interacts with its input elements.
-Each mode has slightly different functionality.

 ### `mode="static"`

-An overlay picker must use a size-defined layout.
-The calendar overlay will position itself relative to the `<amp-date-picker>` tag.
+Using `mode="static"` (default mode), the `amp-date-picker` renders a static calendar view.
+The calendar overlay positions itself relative to the `<amp-date-picker>` tag, so you must use a size-defined layout.
-The `static` mode is the default mode.

-When rendered in a `<form>`, the `static` picker will create hidden input elements if it does not have any existing inputs specified with `*date-selector`.
-It will name them `input` or `start-date` and `end-date` if those names are not taken in the form, and otherwise will attempt to name them with the `id` of the `<amp-date-picker>`.
+When the `static` amp-date-picker is rendered in a `<form>`, the amp-date-picker creates hidden input elements if it does not have any existing inputs specified with `*date-selector`.
+It will name them `input` or `start-date` and `end-date` if those names are not taken in the form, and otherwise attempts to name them with the `id` of the `<amp-date-picker>`.

 ```html
 <form